lindseysim/templatize/README.md

 A few behaviors to note for the above example:

-* Within the template for the repeating section, scope is still from the top level, hence we can render `name.last` within, and subvariables of `children` must be called via dot notation.
+* Within the template for the repeating section, scope is still from the top level, hence we can render `name.last` within, and sub-variables of `children` must be called via dot notation.
 * `children[].lastChild` must be specified for all array items, as the evaluation for `lastChild` in each repeat of the section will only happen where such a key exists.

 &nbsp;